-The first update, called a battery performance alert, gives your device the ability to automatically detect abnormal battery function and notify you directly with a vibrating alert.
-This battery performance alert update is for patients with FortifyTM, Fortify STTM, Fortify Assura[TM], Fortify Assura ST[TM], Quadra Assura[TM], Quadra Assura MP[TM], Unify[TM], Unify AssuraTM, and Unify QuadraTM devices manufactured between January 2010 and May 2015.
-In Japan, devices are also marketed under the following names: Heartminder ST[TM], Heartminder +[TM], Quadra+ Excelis[TM], Excelis[TM], Excelis+[TM], Excelis QuadraTM.
+The first update, called a battery performance alert, gives your device the ability to automatically detect abnormal battery function and notify you directly with a vibrating alert in the event it does.
+This battery performance alert update is for patients with Fortify[TM], Fortify Assura[TM], Quadra Assura[TM], Quadra Assura MP[TM], Unify[TM], Unify Assura[TM] and Unify Quadra[TM] devices manufactured between January 2010 and May 2015.
 The second update further strengthens security protections on your device to prevent anyone, other than your doctor, from changing the settings on your defibrillator.
-This security update is for patients with Fortify[TM], Fortify ST[TM], Fortify Assura[TM], Fortify Assura ST[TM], Quadra Assura[TM], Quadra Assura MP[TM], Unify[TM], Unify Assura[TM], and Unify Quadra[TM] Promote Quadra[TM] and Ellipse[TM].
-In Japan, the equivalent devices are also marketed under the following names: Heartminder ST[TM], Heartminder +[TM], Quadra+ Excelis[TM], Excelis[TM], Excelis[TM], Excelis[TM], Excelis[TM], Neutrino[TM].
+This security update is for patients with Fortify[TM], Fortify Assura[TM], Quadra Assura[TM], Unify Assura[TM], Promote Quadra[TM] and Ellipse[TM] devices.
 Each of these is part of a planned series of updates that began with pacemakers, programmers and remote monitoring systems in 2017.